joeywu63/financial_planner/deliverables/README.md

 The problem we hope to address is **poor accessibility of information regarding the financial aspect of medical school applications**.
 There are two main types of information that are of particular interest.
 The first is information regarding the **various costs involved in the medical school application process**, such as transcript costs, exam preparation resources, and interview preparation, which differ based on instutition, mehod of preparation, location and so on.
 The second is information on **cheaper alternatives available to the applicant** for various steps in the application process, for example, a cheaper MCAT prep course or a business that provides a cheaper interview prep consultation.
 The problem is important because the cost of the entire application process can easily reach in excess of 10,000 CAD, which places heavy strain on financially-struggling applicants.

 ## Key Features
- * Described the key features in the application that the user can access
- * Feel free to provide a breakdown or detail for each feature that is most appropriate for your application

 #### User Profile
 The User Profile page allows users to view and edit their stored name and email.